 “The power of hearing someone's voice versus having a written quote”

 It takes minutes to send a survey to 1,000 people but it can take five hours to interview even a handful of customers.
-Ismail has figured out a few tools including Grain to make interviewing customers and reporting those findings out more efficient and impactful.
+Ismail has figured out a few user research tools including Grain to make interviewing customers and reporting those findings out more efficient and impactful.